ilovepixelart/ts-rule-engine/README.md

   },
   consequence: (fact) => {
     fact.license = 'MIT'
-    fact.description = "License originating at the Massachusetts Institute of Technology (MIT) in the late 1980s" fact.stop()
+    fact.description = 'License originating at the Massachusetts Institute of Technology (MIT) in the late 1980s' fact.stop()
   },
 };